greenplum-db/gpdb-archive/gpdb-doc/markdown/admin_guide/external/g-gpfdist-protocol.html.md

 Run `gpfdist` on the host where the external data files reside.
 For readable external tables, `gpfdist` uncompresses `gzip` \(`.gz`\) and `bzip2` \(.`bz2`\) files automatically.
 For writable external tables, data is compressed using `gzip` if the target file has a `.gz` extension.
 You can use the wildcard character \(\*\) or other C-style pattern matching to denote multiple files to read.
 The files specified are assumed to be relative to the directory that you specified when you started the `gpfdist` instance.

-**Note:** Compression is not supported for readable and writeable external tables when the `gpfdist` utility runs on Windows platforms.
+> **Note** Compression is not supported for readable and writeable external tables when the `gpfdist` utility runs on Windows platforms.

 All primary segments access the external file\(s\) in parallel, subject to the number of segments set in the `gp_external_max_segments` server configuration parameter.
 Use multiple `gpfdist` data sources in a `CREATE EXTERNAL TABLE` statement to scale the external table's scan performance.